File Claim With Other Driver’s Insurance

 Uninsured and Underinsured Motorist Coverage

-Some states like Connecticut, Maryland, Massachusetts require drivers to buy UM and UIM coverage.
-These protect motorists in the event of a car accident involving an uninsured or underinsured driver.
+Some states like Connecticut, Maryland, and Massachusetts require drivers to buy UM and UIM coverage.
+In addition, these protect motorists in the event of a car accident involving an uninsured or underinsured driver.

 Exemptions to No-fault Laws